threefoldtecharchive/info_manual3/wiki/advanced/grid3_redis.md

 ## Redis

-For now, Redis is an external dependency of the protocol used to communicate with nodes on the Grid.
+Redis can be used as backend mechanism to communicate with the nodes on TFGrid using the RMB.

 ### Install